 The WOZ test can provide valuable information, especially quantitative data.
-We can also gather information about the nature of interaction with our product.
-Summarize all observations and use the insights to adjust our solution accordingly.
+You can also gather information about the nature of interaction with your product.
+Summarize all observations and use the insights to adjust your solution accordingly.

 Got a tip?
 Add a tweetable quote by emailing us: email@example.com

 Got a case study?
 Add a link by emailing us: firstname.lastname@example.org

 Got a tool to recommend?
 Add a link by emailing us: email@example.com

 Got a reference?
 Add a link by emailing us: firstname.lastname@example.org